 Mayo Clinic in Rochester, Minn., continues to be recognized as an American College of Surgeons Level 1 Accredited Bariatric Center, the highest level of accreditation in bariatric surgery.
 Because of this accreditation, Mayo Clinic in Rochester, Minn., has also met Medicare's facility standards for bariatric surgery.
 Bariatric surgery accreditation promotes standard benchmarks and supports continuous quality improvement.

 The Mayo Clinic bariatric surgery care team in Minnesota consists of experts from endocrinology, dietetics, psychiatry and psychology, gastroenterologic and general surgery, and other specialists, as needed.

 To begin the bariatric surgery process at Mayo Clinic in Minnesota, use one of the following contact options:

 - Weight management registered nurse: Phone: 507-538-1565, 8 a.m. to 4 p.m.
 Central time, Monday through Friday.

 - Endocrinology: 507-284-1600, 8 a.m. to 5 p.m.
 Central time, Monday through Friday

-The length of time from your initial appointment to the date of surgery is usually about six to nine months.
-Your preliminary evaluation at Mayo Clinic in Rochester may last two to three days.
+The length of time from your initial appointment to the date of surgery is usually about 6 to 9 months.
+Your preliminary evaluation at Mayo Clinic in Rochester may last 2 to 3 days.
 If you are some distance from Mayo Clinic, you may be referred to a care provider in your local area to complete a portion of the evaluation.
 Near the end of the evaluation, you will meet with a surgeon to decide how to proceed.